utkarshruhela/utkarshruhela/README.md

 Most of my professional work has lived inside institutions and investment teams, so this GitHub is where I build and share in public.

 > **Now:** Senior Associate at Duke Capital Partners · MBA candidate at Duke University’s Fuqua School of Business
-> **Previously:** Barclays quantitative portfolio strategy · Elements Asset Management · ICICI Bank digital banking
+> **Previously:** Morgan Stanley investment banking· quantitative portfolio strategy · Elements Asset Management · ICICI Bank digital banking

 ## Things I’ve built